 Haste (Recharge 5-6).
 Until the end of its next turn, the golem magically gains a +2 bonus to its AC, has advantage on Dexterity saving throws, and can use its slam attack as a bonus action.

 Flesh Golem

 Medium construct, neutral

-Damage Immunities lightning, poison; bludgeoning, piercing, and slashing from nonmagical attacks that aren't adamantine smaller than itself.
-Once the golem goes berserk, it continues to do so until it is destroyed or regains all its hit points.
+Damage Immunities lightning, poison; bludgeoning, piercing, and slashing from nonmagical attacks that aren't adamantine

 Condition Immunities charmed, exhaustion, frightened, paralyzed, petrified, poisoned